Mobilizes communities to provide food on the weekends to children

 Addressing Food Insecurity

-The contents of the vary from month to month.
-The food needs to be kid-friendly, nutritious, easy to prepare, and individually portioned.
+The contents of the kits vary from month to month.
+In each case the food needs to be kid-friendly, nutritious, easy to prepare, and individually portioned.

 Weekday Survival Snack program is a new program, just added in school year 2018-19 after testing in 2017-18.
 It is available only to already participating schools in our weekend program, schools must opt-in to receive a monthly box of snacks.
 The snacks are meant to serve the needs of any of the K-5 classrooms.
 The supply of snacks are generally designated as a supplemental supply so that any child on any day forgetting to bring a snack, or unable to bring a snack, will have a snack.

 This program benefits the children and also their teachers, who in the past have purchased snacks themselves to meet the need in their classroom.